protieusz/Ballz-Out/README.md

 # Ballz-Out
 Lesovoz style keyboard that fits a Hubris case that has a trackball or trackpad option &amp; EVQ roller encoder

+Ballz Out is compatible with the following existing cases:

+-Campsite

+-Campsite+Coriander

+-Hubris

+-Pomelo

+-Carpool

+-Barca

+-Coriander

-Currently the PCB is being printed by JLCPCB and will be tested.
-Mini Group/Interest Check will start after.
+--Currently the PCB is being printed by JLCPCB and will be tested.-- PCB tested and working after long delay from faulty RP2040 chip.
+Mini Group/Interest Check --will start after-- Discord channel has been approved in the 40% channel.
+The channel name is "ballz-out".
+I will tweak the switch a little bit to adjust for the EVQ encoder and necessary spacing for the trackball and trackpad.

 Keycaps Test Fit:
 ![IMG_1301](https://github.com/protieusz/Ballz-Out/assets/118025702/bacbc90f-e1cc-4e21-8ffa-28cb20a52bc3)